Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ```

 Whether a subgraph (a) or (b) is connected first, depends on the exact construct and sometimes the language that is translated into a CPG.
-Note that, in the following graphics we will often draw an EOG-Edge to an abstract child-node of a language construct that is an AST-Subtree.
+Note that, in the following graphics we will often draw an EOG edge to an abstract child node of a language construct that is an AST subtree.
-The EOG-Path through that subtree will depend on the node types of that tree and mostly start connecting one of the AST-Leaf nodes.
+The EOG path through that subtree will depend on the node types of that tree and mostly start connecting one of the AST leaf nodes.

 ## FunctionDeclaration
 A function declaration is the root of an intraprocedural EOG and therefore has no incoming or outgoing edges to previous or next eog nodes.
 The EOG connects the code body, as well as the default values of parameters if they exist.